 My first port of call was to connect with local expats and English-speaking Chinese, The obvious paces would be Bar and social hangouts you would think, but it seemed more practical and logical to check out yes wait for it THE LIBRARY

-though the range of English books were sparse at the time, there was always a few , or clever clogs sifting through the shelves.
+Though the books were sparse at the time, there was always a few , or clever clogs sifting through the shelves.
 The chance or connecting with someone actually English spoken I had high hopes.

 Groups of Chinese students passing by showed some interest in greeting me and leading to some further dialog with me, practicing their spoken English it was revealed, giving me the perfect opportunity in obtaining where international schools were and where they actually were students, schools, English First / Clever-learn / British English / Wall street English, was mentioned.